GPS Navigation

 • Global positioning systems

-If your GPS unit has the capability of accessing the Russian GLONASS system in addition to the U.S.’s GPS system you should check that it is activated in your receiver settings.
+If your GPS unit has the capability of accessing multiple global positioning systems systems in addition to the U.S.’s GPS system you should check that it is activated in your receiver settings.

 • Useful links